DeepakBookdown/stat220_bookdown/_book/class_activity_17.md

 </details>

 3. Write a for loop to store all the data in multiple pages to a single data frame.
+Please do the same using `purrr:map_df()` as well.